Blue Ridge Georgia

-The Cohutta Wilderness, the largest National Forest Wilderness in the Eastern United States.
-It has over 30,000 acres of forest land for the hiker, fisherman, four wheeler, hunter or horse back rider.
+The Cohutta Wilderness is the largest National Forest Wilderness in the Eastern United States.
+It has over 30,000 acres of forest land.
+Hence it is great for the hiker, fisherman, four wheeler, hunter or horse back rider.
 The Chattahoochee National Forest covers 749,689 acres in north Georgia.
 Over 40 percent of the land in Fannin County is national forest land (106,000 acres).
-The Chattahoochee National Forest has altitudes ranging from 1,760 feet to 4,000 feet above sea level.
-Recreational activities around Blue Ridge Georgia are abundant.
+The Chattahoochee National Forest has altitudes of 1,760 feet to 4,000 feet above sea level.
+Recreational activities around Blue Ridge Georgia are many.
 They include hiking to local waterfalls like Falls Branch Falls and Long Creek Falls.
 Horseback riding on forested trails is a favorite.
 Fly fishing trout rivers, creeks and streams in the area is a must.
 Some favorite fishing spots are Jack’s River, Conasauga River, Toccoa River, Rock Creek, Noontootla Creek and Cooper Creek.
 So why not try this favorite past time for yourself?

 Downtown Blue Ridge

-The town of Blue Ridge is a deal-shoppers paradise.
-Downtown is overflowing with specialty shops and quaint restaurants.
+The town of Blue Ridge is a bargain hunter’s paradise.
+Downtown is loaded with specialty shops and restaurants.
 It is well known for it’s antique shops, art galleries and unique furniture stores.
 The Blue Ridge Mountains Arts Association offers many art classes.
 It helps promote local artist in the private art galleries in town.
 Giving the adventurous shopper lots of choices from talented artist of the area.